 The school district will participate in open enrollment as a receiving district.
-As a receiving district, the board will allow nonresident students who meet the legal requirements to open enroll into the district.
-The board will have complete discretion to determine the attendance center of the students attending the school district under open enrollment.
-The policies of the school district will apply to all students attending the district under open enrollment.
+As a receiving district, the school board will allow non-resident students who meet the legal requirements to open enroll into the district.
+The school board will have complete discretion to determine the attendance center assignment for students attending the district under open enrollment.
+The policies of the district will apply to all students attending the district under open enrollment.

 The superintendent [or designee] has the authority to approve good cause applications or continuation of an educational program application.
-The deadline for regular open enrollment requests is March 1st of the previous school year.
-The deadline for kindergarten students is September 1st of the new school year.
+The school board will approve all other open enrollment requests at the next regular board meeting following receipt of the open enrollment request.

-Generally, students in grades 9 through 12 open enrolling into the school district will not be eligible for participation in interscholastic athletics at the varsity level during the first 90 days of open enrollment into the district.
+Students in grades 9 through 12 open enrolling into the school district will not be eligible for participation in inter-scholastic athletics at the varsity level in accordance with applicable laws.

-Parents or guardians of students whose open enrollment requests are approved by the board or superintendent [or designee] are responsible for providing transportation to and from the receiving school district without reimbursement.
-The board will not approve transportation into the sending district.
+Parents of students whose open enrollment requests are approved are responsible for providing transportation to and from the receiving school district without reimbursement.
+The school board will not approve transportation into the sending district.

-An open enrollment request into the district from parents or guardians of a Special Education student will be reviewed on a case-by-case basis.
-The determining factors for approval of such open enrollment requests will be whether the Special Education program available in the district is appropriate for the student's needs and whether the enrollment of the Special Education student will cause the class size to exceed the maximum allowed.
-The area education agency Director of Special Education serving the school district will determine whether the program is appropriate.
+Open enrollment requests into the district from parents of a Special Education students will be reviewed on a case-by-case basis.
+The determining factors for approval of such open enrollment requests will be whether the Special Education program available in the district is appropriate for the student's Special Education needs and whether the enrollment of the student will cause the class size to exceed the maximum allowed.
+The Director of Special Education from the area education agency serving the school district will determine whether the program is appropriate.
 The Special Education student will remain in the sending district until final determination is made.
+For students requiring Special Education services, the receiving district will complete and provide to the resident district the documentation needed to seek Medicaid reimbursement for eligible services.

 It is the responsibility of the superintendent [or designee] to develop appropriate office procedures and administrative regulations necessary for open enrollment requests.